At least seven dead in Jerusalem synagogue attack, Israeli police say – KION546

 At least seven dead in Jerusalem synagogue attack, Israeli police say

-(CNN) -- Israeli police say at least seven people were killed and three were injured in a shooting near a synagogue in Jerusalem on Friday.
-The alleged shooter was also later killed by police forces, according to police.
+Israeli police say at least seven people were killed and three were injured in a shooting near a synagogue in Jerusalem on Friday amid high tensions in Israel and the Palestinian territories.

+Two people were wounded in a separate shooting attack on Saturday in the City of David area of Jerusalem, according to police and ambulance services.
+The victims, one in his 20s and another in his 40s or 50s, were taken to the trauma unit of the Shaare Zedek Medical Center, the hospital said.

+In a statement the police said, “The shooting suspect was neutralized” after a “large police force was called to the scene.”
+The incident is being treated as a suspected terror attack, according to a preliminary report issued by Jerusalem police.

 “As a result of the shooting attack, the death of 7 civilians was determined and 3 others were injured with additional degrees of injury,” police said.

-The attack occurred around 8:15pm local time, near a synagogue on Neve Yaakov Street, according to a police statement, which added that the alleged attacker fled the scene in a vehicle and was killed after a shootout with police forces.
+The attack occurred around 8:15 p.m. local time, near a synagogue on Neve Yaakov Street, according to a police statement.

+Shabtai said the gunman “started shooting at anyone that was in his way.
+He got in his car and started a killing spree with a pistol at short range.”
+He then fled the scene in a vehicle and was killed after a shootout with police forces, police said.

 Police identified the gunman as a 21-year-old resident of East Jerusalem, saying in a statement that he appeared to have acted alone.
 East Jerusalem is a predominantly Palestinian area of the city, which was captured by Israel in 1967.

+CNN’s Hadas Gold and team, who were also at the scene of Friday night’s shooting, heard what sounded like celebratory gunfire and car horns honking from the nearby predominantly Palestinian neighborhood of Beit Hanina.

+The White House condemned the “heinous terror attack” at a synagogue in Jerusalem on Friday and said the United States government has extended its “full support” to Israel, White House Press Secretary Karine Jean-Pierre said in a statement.

-The United States State Department on Friday condemned the "apparent terrorist attack" in Jerusalem "in the strongest terms."
+The US State Department also condemned the “apparent terrorist attack” in Jerusalem “in the strongest terms.”

 “This is absolutely horrific,” said State Department Deputy Spokesperson Vedant Patel.
 “Our thoughts, prayers and condolences go out to those killed and injured in this heinous act of violence.”